Gupta Empire

 The Arya Manjushri Mul kalpa, is a history of India covering the period 700 BCE to 770 AD.
 The history was a Buddhist Mahayana work, by a Tibetan scholar, and was composed sometime in the 8th century CE.

-Here is produced point wise account from a famous historian K.P.
+Here is produced point wise account from the famous historian K.P.
 Jayaswal's book, History of India, PP 115-16 :

 • That nowhere Guptas disclose their origin or Caste status.
 That their caste sub-division was Dharan.
 Since Prabhavati Gupta daughter of Chandra Gupta II and queen of Rudrasen II Vakataka in her copper plate grant of Pune has shown sub-caste of her family (Gupta) as Dharan (EI XV-41 P-42).